Matsutarō Shōriki: Baseball

 Shōriki is known as the father of Japanese professional baseball.
 He organized a Japanese baseball All-Star team in 1934 that matched up against an American All-Star team.
 While prior Japanese all-star contingents had disbanded, Shōriki went pro with this group, which eventually became known as the Yomiuri Giants.

-Shōriki survived an assassination attempt by right-wing nationalists for allowing foreigners (in this case, Americans) to play baseball in Jingu Stadium.
+Shōriki survived an assassination attempt by a right-wing nationalist for allowing Americans to play baseball in Jingu Stadium.
 He received a 16-inch-long scar from a broadsword during the assassination attempt.

 Shōriki became Nippon Professional Baseball's (NPB) unofficial first commissioner in 1949.
 In 1950, Shōriki oversaw the realignment of the Japanese Baseball League into its present two-league structure and the establishment of the Japan Series.
 One goal Shōriki did not accomplish was a true world series.

-World War II controversy

-Shōriki was classified as a "Class A" war criminal after the Second World War, serving 21 months in the Sugamo Prison in the outskirts of Tokyo.
-Shoriki, Yakuza boss Yoshio Kodama, his friend Ryōichi Sasakawa, a preeminent fascist political fixer, and Nobusuke Kishi, the future key man of the Liberal Democratic Party, lived in the same prison cell and were never judged.
-Their fraternity formed in the Sugamo Prison continued for the rest of their lives.
+Post-war career

+After the surrender of Japan, Shōriki was arrested by the Supreme Commander for the Allied Powers as a "Class A" war criminal due to his proximity to the wartime regime, spending 21 months in the Sugamo Prison.
 On August 22, 1947, a recommendation was made to release Shoriki.
-He was suddenly released after the Americans determined that the accusations against him were mostly of an “ideological and political nature”.
-Shōriki later stated that his stay at "Sugamo University" was an ideal networking opportunity.
-Right-wingers would, with Shoriki's help, come back to rule Japan just four years after America signed a peace treaty with Japan in 1951.
+He was released after the Americans determined that the accusations against him were mostly of an “ideological and political nature."

 Nippon Television Network

 In Japan, private television broadcasting began in the early 1950s thanks largely to the policies of the U.S. occupation authorities.
 In July 1952, just three months after the US occupation bureaucracy had formally ended, Shōriki was granted a broadcasting license for the new Nippon Television Network (NTV) by Japanese media regulators.
+This was the first commercial television broadcaster in Japan.